epfl-ada/ada-2022-project-strauss/README.md

 </p>

-We'll construct a bipartite graph with these two tables a bipartite graph.
+We'll construct a bipartite graph with these two tables.
 The goal is to collapse that graph into a weighted channel graph by building the adjacency matrix mentioned earlier.

 <p align="center">